 Eight Mile Lake Trail – (pictured above) While this popular trail is generally used for hiking, it is rated easy so many of our guests enjoy running it, in when conditions permit.
 It is 7 miles, round-trip and offers impressive views of the Cascade Mountains.
 Should you choose to run it during the summer months, the lake is great for a quick dip before heading back down to your car.

 Ski Hill Loop Trail – The Ski Hill Loop is a system of dirt roads that wind through the forest and offer views of Leavenworth.
 This popular “trail” is an easy 4 mile run.
 It is near town and is free to use spring, summer and fall.
+Click here for printable trail map.

 Apple Capital Loop Trail – This 10 mile loop along the Columbia River in Wenatchee is a well maintained asphalt trail and makes a great run, any time of the year.
 The trail runs through parks, wetlands and geological points of interest.
 Best of all, it parallels the town, just in case you need to take a quick “break”.